awsdocs/amazon-redshift-developer-guide/doc_source/adx-getting-started-producer.md

    ALTER DATASHARE salesshare SET INCLUDENEW = TRUE FOR SCHEMA PUBLIC;
    ```

    You can also use the Amazon Redshift console to add or remove objects from datashares\.
-For more information, see [Adding datashare objects to datashares](add-datashare-object-console.md), [Removing datashare objects from datashares](remove-datashare-object-console.md), and [Editing AWS Data Exchange datashares \(preview\) ](edit-adx-datashare-console.md)\.
+For more information, see [Adding datashare objects to datashares](add-datashare-object-console.md), [Removing datashare objects from datashares](remove-datashare-object-console.md), and [Editing AWS Data Exchange datashares](edit-adx-datashare-console.md)\.

 1. To authorize access to the datashares for AWS Data Exchange, do one of the following:
    + Explicitly authorize access to the datashare for AWS Data Exchange by using the `ADX` keyword in the `aws redshift authorize-data-share` API\.
 This allows AWS Data Exchange to recognize the datashare in the service account and manage associating consumers to the datashare\.